patrickbwarren/python3-HNC-solver/README.md

 applied to this term trivially evaluates to the same.
 Furthermore, since this term is $\propto\rho^2$, following the indicated route to the pressure shows that this exact same term appears there too.
-So the mean-field contribution to the pressure here is the same as the virial route mean-field pressure.
+So the mean-field contribution to the pressure by coupling constant integration is the same as the virial route mean-field pressure.

 For the non-mean-field correlation contribution we sketch the algorithm: